pazSaar/image-gallery/README.md

 # image-gallery Home Test

+Enter npm install in terminal to install packages.
-Enter "vite" in terminal to run project on localhost
+Enter "vite" in terminal to run project on localhost.